 Summary

-• A good practice is to use the average of at least 3 valuation methods to estimate the appropriate Pre-money valuation for a startup.
+A good practice is to average at least 3 valuation methods to arrive at a reasonable pre-money valuation.

 Comments